 Which type are you?

-I consider myself to be an enterprising investor, as I enjoy researching my investments and conducting stock analysis myself.
+I consider myself to be an enterprising investor, as I enjoy researching my investments and conducting stock analysis myself which I have learned from my past for getting loans for poor credit UK for my starting investment.
 I routinely employ such techniques as discounted cashflow analysis, EPS growth valuation methods, and actively manage my portfolio.
 That said, I do allocate a portion of my portfolio to a more passive approach, namely a dividend growth strategy.

 What type of investor are you?
 Do you fit squarely into one of Graham’s two categories, or somewhere in between?